Marg Herder

 2000 - Now Created websites and managed the web presence for a variety of artists, musicians, not for profit organizations and businesses.
 For more about my web design work, please visit the CircleWebWorks website.

 I'm trying to get away from thinking that achievement is important.
 I list all this here because I feel like it's expected.
-For a long time I acted as if my life should be oriented toward the goal of adding things to some imaginary resume.
+For a long time I acted as if my life should be oriented toward the goal of adding things to my resume.
 I actually think this can lead one away from Spirit.
 For me Spirit is most evident when I am in stillness, not working to achieve.

 back to top